Plant & Refinery Turnaround Accident Attorneys

 Why are turnarounds dangerous at plants and refineries?

 Turnarounds, also referred to as TARs, are an essential—and dangerous—part of plant and refinery maintenance.
 Everything must be taken offline to make sure it’s working correctly and for improvements to be made, if necessary.
 With systems and machinery being taken offline and put back online again, sometimes with renovations or refits, the potential for accidents is higher than usual.
 Every single step must be carried out correctly, or disaster could result.
-Turnaround accidents happen when procedure isn’t followed correctly, systems fail, or safety precautions are not properly implemented.
+Turnaround accidents and shutdown injuries happen when procedure isn’t followed correctly, systems fail, or safety precautions are not properly implemented.

 I was injured in a turnaround accident.
 Who’s responsible?